 You will be permitted to submit mid-term reports without professors’ signatures based on your current grades in the class if you are not able to obtain these signatures.
 Please upload these documents through the Upload Materials section of your Penn Applicant Portal.
 Your checklist will still indicate official documents are missing until official documents are received.
 All admitted students must submit official documents prior to enrolling at the university.
 Penn reserves the right to rescind admission in the case of applicant misrepresentation including discrepancies between unofficial and official mid-term reports and transcripts.

 Will we accept an unofficial/self-reported college report from transfer applicants?

 All applicants are required to have a college report.
-Typically, we require these reports come directly from your current or most recent institution via a sealed envelope or from an email directly from a school employee.
-For now, we are permitting students to send those documents in themselves instead of requiring they come directly from your school.
-Applicants are not permitted to fill this document out themselves.
-You can upload your copy through the Upload Materials section of your Penn Applicant Portal.
-Otherwise, you can direct your school official to send these to firstname.lastname@example.org.
+We require these reports come directly from your current or most recent institution via a sealed envelope or from an email directly from a school employee.
+You can direct your school official to send these to firstname.lastname@example.org.

 I am applying as a transfer applicant.
 Is it ok if my recommendation letters are not submitted by the deadline?

 We understand that your recommendation letters may be delayed and will be flexible regarding receipt of these materials.
 Please have your recommenders submit their recommendations as soon as possible via the application systems or via email to us at email@example.com.
 Note that a significant delay may lead to your application being reviewed without this information.